INS Vikrant (1961): Legacy

 In memory of Vikrant, the Vikrant Memorial was unveiled by Vice Admiral Surinder Pal Singh Cheema, Flag Officer Commanding-in-Chief of the Western Naval Command at K Subash Marg at the Naval Dockyard of Mumbai on 25 January 2016.
 The memorial is made from metal recovered from the ship.

 In February 2016, the Indian automobile manufacturer Bajaj unveiled a new motorbike made with metal from Vikrants scrap and named it Bajaj V in honour of Vikrant.

 The navy has named its first home-built carrier INS Vikrant in honour of INS Vikrant (R11).
 The new carrier is built by Cochin Shipyard Limited, and will displace 40000 t.
 The keel was laid down in February 2009 and she was launched in August 2013 under the premiership of then PM Dr. Manmohan Singh.
 The ship was commissioned on 2 September 2022 by PM Narendra Modi.

 In popular culture

 The decommissioned ship featured prominently in the film ABCD 2 as a backdrop while it was moored near Darukhana in Mumbai.

 After the decommissioning of INS Vikrant, Mumbai-based artist Arzan Khambatta was approached by veterans who had served on the warship to create a sculpture in its memory.
-Using actual metal from the ship, Khambatta crafted a tribute that now stands at Lion Gate, a historic naval entrance in Mumbai.
+Using actual metal from the ship, Khambatta created a sculpture that now stands at Lion Gate, Mumbai.